-Did life erupt spontaneously here on rocky Earth, or did it arrive from space?
-A reexamination of three meteorites suggests that the “right stuff” to create life may have arrived from the heavens rather than from the rocks here on Earth.
+Did life erupt spontaneously here on Earth, or did it arrive from space?
+Three meteorites suggest that the “right stuff” to create life may have arrived from the heavens rather than rocks on Earth.

 In the presence of hot liquid water, HMT breaks down into formaldehyde and ammonia.
 I wasn’t a chemistry major, so upon hearing this, I merely shrugged my shoulders.
 Well, as it turns out, these are prime ingredients to produce amino acids and sugars, which—in turn—can lead to life itself!